Contractors License in Louisiana

 How to Show Completion of Annual Continued Education to State of Louisiana

 Mail in a copy of your Certificate of Completion to the following address:

 NASCLA Accredited Commercial Contractor: Is the License Accepted in Louisiana?

 The NASCLA-Accredited Exam will replace the Trades exam for those who are commercial contractors.

-The NASCLA Accredited Commercial Contractors exam is accepted for all eight of the following states: Alabama, Arkansas, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
+The NASCLA Accredited Commercial Contractors exam is accepted for all 12 of the following states: Alabama, Arkansas, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Arizona, Oregon, Nevada and Virginia.
 This means when you pass one exam, you will receive a license to perform commercial work in each of those above states.
 Most states have a requirement to pass the Business and Law exam for the specific state.
 However, you won’t have to pass a separate Commercial Trades exam.